Over-k/smart_link/README.md

 # smart link

-Target your users based on their location and device and redirect them to specialized pages.
+Target your users based on their location and redirect them to specialized pages.

 - Just put link between `"Quotation mark"`.